Manpreetkour95/LLM_Extraction_streamlit_app/README.md

 Getting Started
 Clone the Repository:

-bash
-Copy code
 git clone https://github.com/yourusername/llm-info-extraction.git

 Install Requirements:

-Navigate to the project directory and install the necessary dependencies:

-bash
-Copy code
 cd llm-info-extraction

 pip install -r requirements.txt

 Run the Streamlit App:

-Launch the app with the following command:

-bash
-Copy code
 streamlit run app.py
 This will open a browser window displaying the interface for information extraction.